 After a few years I moved to stoneware and succumbed to the temptations of firing in a gas kiln to explore stoneware reduction glazes using wood ash as a basic glaze ingredient.

 A few years ago I went to an exhibition of Abstract Expressionist painters in London and was inspired to try to achieve abstract ‘paintings’ on my pots.
-Together with these Abstract Expressionist pots, I also make a small range of plain glazed domestic ware, all dishwasher and microwave safe.
+Together with these Abstract Expressionist pots, I also make a small range of domestic ware, all dishwasher and microwave safe.